paralevel/bookmarked/README.md

 - The bookmarks are listed from the last to the earliest bookmarked

 \
-Caution: This shortcut includes [unofficial](https://github.com/paralevel/secret-actions-for-shortcuts) (maybe experimental) actions
+Important: This shortcut includes [unofficial](https://github.com/paralevel/secret-actions-for-shortcuts) (maybe experimental) actions